centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-database-sqlmanagedinstance.md

 ## Overview

-Azure SQL Managed Instance is a service designed to facilitate the migration of apps from on-premises to a fully managed and secured PaaS cloud environment with automatic patching and version updates, automated backups and high availability.

-The Centreon Monitoring Connector **Azure SQL Managed Instance** can rely on Azure API or Azure CLI to collect the metrics related to the SQL Managed Instance service.
+The Centreon Monitoring Connector **Azure SQL Managed Instance** can rely on the Azure API or Azure CLI to collect the metrics related to the SQL Managed Instance service.

 ## Pack assets